janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Docker/readme.md

-# VPS Popcorn Production Use Case
+# VPS Popcorn Production
 We use the versatile production system (VPS), which is located in the SmartFactoryOWL, for evaluation of the cognitive component.
 The VPS is a modular production system, which processes corn to produce popcorn which is used as packaging material.
 Due to its modularity, it can be adapted to the current order easily.
 Efficiently operating the VPS is a challenge because of many parameters influence the result, which cannot be measured inline, e.g., the moisture of the corn.
 Thus, a data-driven optimization is a promising method to increase efficiency, which is performed using the CAAI and the introduced cognitive component.